-Are you looking to cut down on spam emails from your WordPress site, or send email via Gmail or Google Apps from your website?
-Take a look at the WP Mail SMTP plugin, which forces the WordPress wp_mail() function to use SMTP instead of the PHP mail() function.
-In our WP Mail SMTP review, you’ll find out how this plugin can help you send email from your WordPress site on your own terms.
+Are you looking to cut down on spam emails from your WordPress site, or how to send emails via Gmail or Google Apps from your website?
+Take a look at the WP Mail SMTP plugin.
+It forces the WordPress wp_mail() function to use SMTP instead of the PHP mail() function.
+In our WP Mail SMTP review, you’ll find out how this plugin can help you send emails from your WordPress site on your own terms.

 How the wp_mail() Function Works in WordPress

-As a WordPress user, you receive a lot of mail from your WordPress site.
+As a WordPress user, you receive a lot of mail from your WordPress website.
 Whenever a reader posts a comment, a post gets a pingback, or an update is ready for your approval, WordPress automatically sends an email to notify you.
-You might also get notification emails from your themes and plugins.
+You might get notification emails from your themes and plugins as well.

 Behind the scenes, these emails are all sent using a built-in WordPress function: wp_mail().